 Pamela is an attorney, entrepreneur, and educator.
 She is CEO and founder of Third Key Solutions and founder and attorney at Empowered Law PLLC.
 She advises numerous organizations in the Bitcoin, blockchain, and education spaces and regularly speaks at events around the world on topics including law, education, entrepreneurship.

 Michael is Head of Security and Investigative Services at Ledger Labs Inc., a blockchain consulting firm operating out of Toronto, Canada.
-Michael is also board member of The Bitcoin Foundation and a founding member and director of the Bitcoin Alliance of Canada (BAC) where he had the opportunity to brief the Canadian Senate about the investigative impacts of Bitcoin technology.
+Michael is also board member of The Bitcoin Foundation where he had the opportunity to brief the Canadian Senate about the investigative impacts of Bitcoin technology.
 Michael has been invited to speak internationally on topics including digital forensics, information security, and Bitcoin security.

 Faculty of Advisors